manuzhang/jekyll_blog/_posts/2017-04-27-flink-forward-sf-2017.md

 > -"Which machine learning (ML) framework is the best ?"
 > -"All of them"

 That's Ted Dunning's answer after learning that his customers typically use 12 ML packages and the smallest number is 5.
-That's why he won't talk about Flink ML in [Machine Learning on Flink](https://www.slideshare.net/FlinkForward/flink-forward-sf-2017-ted-dunning-nonflink-machine-learning-on-flink).
+That's why he didn't talk about Flink ML in [Machine Learning on Flink](https://www.slideshare.net/FlinkForward/flink-forward-sf-2017-ted-dunning-nonflink-machine-learning-on-flink).
 Even  ML is not the key here.

 > 90%+ of effort is logistics, not learning.